brijeshc1307/.net/Inheritance.md

 | 4        | Default parent                   | All classes inherit from `System.Object`                   |
 | 5        | Types of inheritance             | C# supports only single inheritance through classes        |
 | 6        | Constructor chaining             | Implicit for parameterless; use `base()` for parameterized |

 ---

-Here are **clear, structured notes** based on your description of *“How to Use Inheritance in Application Development”* — explained by Mr. Bangarraju (N Technologist).

----